-Whether you run it in your own data center on premise, in Private or Public Clouds, Oracle helps SAP customers to run faster, more secure and more flexible at lower cost.
+Whether you run it in your own data center on premise, or in private or public clouds, Oracle helps SAP customers run faster, more secure, and more flexible at lower cost.

 Oracle Corporation and SAP SE support our joint customers with long-standing reseller and customer support agreements that provide enhanced access to Oracle hardware and software technologies and world-class customer service—on premises in your own data center as well as in the cloud.